jimmyleongth/DP-203-Data-Engineer/Instructions/Labs/LAB_11_stream_with_azure_databricks.md

 #### Task 1: Clone the Databricks archive

 1. If you do not currently have your Azure Databricks workspace open: in the Azure portal, navigate to your deployed Azure Databricks workspace and select **Launch Workspace**.
 1. In the left pane, select **Compute**.
 If you have an existing cluster, ensure that it is running (start it if necessary).
-If you don't have an existing cluster, create one that uses the latest runtime and **Scala 2.12** with **spot instances** enabled.
+If you don't have an existing cluster, create a single-node cluster that uses the latest runtime and **Scala 2.12** or later.
 1. When your cluster is running, in the left pane, select **Workspace** > **Users**, and select your username (the entry with the house icon).
 1. In the pane that appears, select the arrow next to your name, and select **Import**.